mrshakil015/Web-Application-with-Django/Class-05/REAMDE.md

     admin.site.register(studentModel)
     ```
-+ Everytime, after creating model then we need to migrate our database:
++ Everytime, after creating model then we need to migrate our database.
+Otherwise error occured name `(no such table)`:
     ```cmd
     py manage.py makemigrations
     ```